On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Proof of the Optimality of Algorithm

 \section{Proof of the Optimality of Algorithm \ref{al:step2}}

-Algorithm \ref{al:step2}, \ac{gsa}, solves the problem given in \eqref{eq:probGSA} by finding the maximal set $S^*$ that satisfies the condition given in \eqref{eq:con_GSA}.
-It concludes with three sets: $S^*$, $\hat{S}$, and $L$.
-In Section \ref{sec:algs}, in the explanation of the algorithm, it is justified that the aircraft in $\hat{S}$ are definitively in outage.
-Additionally, it is verified that the aircraft in $S^*$ can be successfully decoded.
-In this case, to show that \ac{gsa} identifies the largest set of aircraft that can be successfully decoded, it must be proved that all aircraft remaining in $L$, if any, are definitely in outage.
+Algorithm \ref{al:step2}, \ac{gsa}, solves the problem given in \eqref{eq:probGSA} by finding the maximal set $S^*$ that satisfies the condition given in~\eqref{eq:con_GSA}. \rewone{The algorithm produces three sets: $S^*$, $\hat{S}$, and $L$, where $S^*$ contains the aircraft that can be successfully decoded, and $\hat{S}$ includes the aircraft that are definitely in outage, as justified in the description of the algorithm in Section~\ref{sec:algs}.
+To demonstrate the optimality of Algorithm~\ref{al:step2}, it is sufficient to prove that all aircraft in $L$ are in outage, regardless of the decoding order or the joint group decoding strategy.}

-The algorithm terminates in two cases: either when \mbox{$|L|=0$}, or when \mbox{$|L|<v$}.
-In the case where \mbox{$|L|=0$}, it follows trivially that $S^*$ is the optimal set.
-Therefore, we focus on the scenario where $|L|\geq1$.
-Before terminating, the algorithm ensures that none of the combinations of $L$ aircraft satisfy the condition $\forall S\subseteq C, \sum_{k\in S} r_{k} \leq R_{C,S}^{T_C}$, i.e,